Pvlerick/pvlerick.github.io/_posts/2016-01-17-poking-the-csharp-compiler-overload-resolution-for-string-and-formattablestring.md

 Program.Print(string.Format("Hello today {0}", DateTime.Today), Array.Empty<object>());
 {% endhighlight %}

+### Making the String Overload an Extension Method

 What if the `String` overload was an extension method?
 In essence, I'm trying to make the `String` overload more _distant_, a less likable choice to the compiler, if you will.
+We know from previous versions of the C# language specifications (C# 6.0 specs not being out yet) that an extension method are less likely to be picked.

 We have to change our code a bit to make it all work on instances, but if that works it'll be worth it:

 {% highlight csharp linenos %}
 class Program